aha-app/aha-services/docs/trello.md

 ## Features

-* One Aha! product is associated with one Trello board.
+* One Aha! workspace is associated with one Trello board.
 * Individual features can be sent to Trello using the _Send to Trello_ item in the _Send_ dropdown next to the Integrations field on the features page.
 * All features in a release (that have not already been implemented or sent to Trello previously) can be sent to Trello using the _Send to Trello_ item in the _Send_ dropdown next to the Integrations field on the release page.
 * When a feature is copied to Trello one card will be created for the feature.
 If the feature has requirements then each requirement will become a checklist item on the feature card.
 The requirement description will be concatenated with the name - so Trello does not work well with long requirement descriptions.